vtex/shoreline/packages/site/documentation/components/menu.md

 ### Hide on click

-Hide Menu's popover after a MenuItem is clicked.
+Hide the Menu popover after a MenuItem is clicked.

 ```jsx
 function Example() {